shellphish/ictf-website/index.md

 -----------------

 The next iCTF is scheduled in March 9-13, 2026.
-Note that the 2025 iCTF was originally scheduled for the beginning of December 2025, but due to unforeseen circumstances, we had to postpone it.
+Note that the 2025 iCTF was originally scheduled for the beginning of December 2025, but due to unforeseen circumstances, it was postponed.

-Until then, teams can practice using the challenges from the [2023](https://github.com/shellphish/ictf-training-challenges) and [2024](https://github.com/shellphish/ictf24-challenges-public) editions of the competition.
+Teams can practice using the challenges from the [2023](https://github.com/shellphish/ictf-training-challenges) and [2024](https://github.com/shellphish/ictf24-challenges-public) editions of the competition.

 Join the discord channel [here](https://ictf.cs.ucsb.edu/discord) and monitor the channel for announcements and training materials.